 Snowbird might be the perfect place to celebrate the winter holidays as a family.
-From the Hanukkah candle lighting after a day on the slopes or the Christmas eve parade and fireworks (after a day of skiing for free if you are one of the first 50 people to dress up like Santa).
+From the Hanukkah candle lighting after a day on the slopes or the Christmas eve parade and fireworks to skiing with Mr. and Mrs. Claus on Christmas day, there are a lot of festive events to enjoy.

-Solitude mountain is the idyllic stay for families, with a Swiss-inspired village that serves up yoga, S’mores, avalanche dog demos and movie nights for guests.
-Plus kids under 6 ski for FREE.
+Solitude mountain is the idyllic stay for families, with a Swiss-inspired village that serves up yoga, S'mores, avalanche dog demos and movie nights for guests.
+Plus kids four and under ski for FREE.
 My fave, start them off on the Link Lift.

-Pull out the family calendar and find an night where everybody can go night skiing at Brighton.
-PLUS, kids 10 and under ski for free, even during the day :)
+Pull out the family calendar and find an evening where everybody can go night skiing at Brighton.
+PLUS, kids 6 and under ski for free, even during the day :)

 Any 12 year old with a lift ticket can compete in the mini slalom and slopestyle competition known as Grom Fest.